 - We serve and work with people of all faiths and beliefs in a spirit of justice and compassion.

 - We are committed to enriching our organization through diversity and there is a role for everyone committed to our vision, mission and values

 History of Habitat GO

-Since 1993, Habitat for Humanity Greater Ottawa (Habitat GO, formerly known as Habitat National Capital Region) has built 52 houses and completed nine retrofits.
-We have helped more than 60 families in the Greater Ottawa area, which includes more than 145 children.
-We are currently in the process of completing construction of a single-family home in Carleton Place and another single-family home in Perth, which is in parternship with Algonquin College's Advanced Housing - Carpentry program.
+Since 1993, Habitat for Humanity Greater Ottawa (Habitat GO, formerly known as Habitat National Capital Region), has served 72 families in the Greater Ottawa area, which includes more than 175 children.
+This year, we have completed construction on a single-family home in Carleton Place and another single-family home in Perth, which is in partnership with Algonquin College's Advanced Housing - Carpentry program.
 We has also begun Phase 1 in four townhomes of our largest development to date, which is called Leacross Landing and will total 16 townhomes when completed.

 In 2002, the "Ed Schreyer Build Project" brought Habitat GO into the spotlight when hundreds of people and many, many companies came together to build eight homes in 10 days!
 The impact was so great that many of those community builders are still giving their time and expertise, plus the all-important building supplies and financial support needed to build homes and build hope.

 In 2005, the Royal Canadian Mounted Police sponsored "Mountie House" on Pinecrest Road, and the next year "OPPI" and the "Pidgeon Family" built another double townhouse alongside it.

 A second ReStore was opened in October 2007 at 7 Enterprise Avenue, with more square footage, parking, great deals on kitchens, and all of the regular ReStore products you would see at the east-end ReStore at 2370 Walkley - doors, windows, flooring, bathware and more.